In this Article

 1. Stay away from caffeine, alcohol, and cigarettes

-2. Manage Stress
+2. Manage stress

-3. Healthy diet
+3. Maintain a healthy diet

 4. Achieve a healthy and normal Body Mass Index (BMI)

 Obesity has found to hinder the reproductive process and increase oxidative stress.
 Excess fat in the body could lead to fertility issues as it alters the hormonal balance and disrupts ovulation.
 A woman should ideally have a Body Mass Index between 18.5- 24.9.
 For, e.g., a woman who is 5 feet 6 inches tall must weigh somewhere between 52 kg – 70 kg.
 Try to maintain a healthy weight by eating the right food and exercising.

-5. Blood circulation
+5. Maintain healthy blood circulation

 6. Take supplements

 It is advisable to take vitamin supplements to boost fertility.
 Women who are trying to get pregnant are advised to take folic acid supplements before they get pregnant and even after.
 Apart from this, there are several other supplements that are recommended.
-It is advisable to visit your gynecologist to get an idea of the supplements that are best suited for you.
+It is advisable to visit your gynaecologist to get an idea of the supplements that are best suited for you.
 Coenzyme Q10 is an oft-recommended supplement that acts as an antioxidant.

-7. Freeze your eggs
+8. Freeze your eggs

 Women need to have a healthy reproductive system to ensure that they can get pregnant without any problems.
-Fertility treatments in the recent past have given hope to several women who had lost all chances to get pregnant; it is important that a woman looks after the health of her eggs and her ovaries during her reproductive years.
+Fertility treatments in the recent past have given hope to several women who had lost all chances of getting pregnant; it is important that a woman looks after the health of her eggs and her ovaries during her reproductive years.
 A woman has better chances of conceiving before the age of 35.
 It is recommended that women follow the tips given to improve the quality of eggs and increase fertility if they want to adopt motherhood.